 You use the Quit Confirmation dialog to save either or both the default command file and an archive file before exiting the program.
 Access: Main Menu > File > Quit...

-Save Command Backup File To: Toggle-on to save the default command file.
-Can also specify a new name for the command file. (see Section 2.4, Command Files for more information on using command files.)
+Save CommandToggle-on to save the default command file.
+Can also specify a new name for the command file by typing it in or browsing to it. (see Section 2.5, Command Files for more information on using command files.)

-Save Full Backup

-Toggle-on and specify a name to create a Full Backup file.
+Save Full BackupToggle-on and specify a name (by typing it in or browsing to it) to create a Full BackupArchive File Toarchive file.